House of Lords Act 1999: Bill

 Several controversies relating to the technicalities of the bill were brought up in the House of Lords.
-One issue regarded the language used in clauses 1 to 7, which was described by Lord Mayhew of Twysden as "uncertain in its effects and would leave the position of most hereditary Peers uncertain if the Bill was enacted."
+One issue regarded the language used in clauses 1 to 7, which was described by Patrick Mayhew, Lord Mayhew of Twysden as "uncertain in its effects and would leave the position of most hereditary Peers uncertain if the Bill was enacted."
 A second issue was related to the Acts of Union 1707 uniting Scotland and England into the Kingdom of Great Britain.
 After lengthy debates, both matters were referred to the House of Lords Committee on Privileges.

-Under the Acts of Union 1707, Scottish Lords would be entitled to elect 16 representative peers to sit on their Lordships' behalf in the House of Lords.
-In 1963, the Peerage Act was passed, allowing all Scottish peers to sit in the House, not just 16 of them.
+Under the Acts of Union 1707, Scottish Lords would be entitled to elect 16 Scottish representative peers to sit on their Lordships' behalf in the House of Lords.
+In 1963, the Peerage Act 1963 was passed, allowing all Scottish peers to sit in the House, not just 16 of them.
 It was felt that removing all Scottish representation would breach the Articles.
 The Government, however, responded that the Articles did envisage a change in the election of representative peers.
 It was argued that some portions of the Treaty were entrenched, while others were not.
 For instance, Scotland and England were united "forever," the Scottish Court of Session was to "remain in all time coming within Scotland as it is now constituted," and the establishment of the Church of Scotland was "effectually and unalterably secured."
 However, it was suggested, the election of Scottish representative peers was not entrenched, and therefore could be amended.
 Furthermore, the Government argued that Parliament was entirely sovereign and supreme, and could at its will change the Articles of Union.
 For example, the Treaty of Union joining Great Britain and Ireland required that the two nations be united "forever".
-Nonetheless, in 1922, by an Act of Parliament, most of Ireland was made independent as the Irish Free State.
+Nonetheless, in 1922, by an Act of parliament, most of Ireland was made independent as the Irish Free State.
 Thus, even entrenched clauses were argued to be open to amendment by the authority of Parliament.
 The Committee agreed and reported to the House on 20 October 1999 that the Bill was indeed lawful in this regard.

 After the Committee's first and second reports were considered, the Lords passed the bill 221 to 81 on 26 October 1999.
-During the session, the Earl of Burford, son of the Duke of St Albans, launched a protest at the constitutional implications of the bill from the Woolsack, and was ejected from the chamber.
-Once the Lords settled the differences between their version of the bill and the Commons version, the Bill received Royal Assent on 11 November 1999 and became an Act of Parliament.
+During the session, Charles Beauclerk, Earl of Burford, son of the Duke of St Albans, launched a protest at the constitutional implications of the bill while standing on the Woolsack, and was ejected from the chamber.
+Once the Lords settled the differences between their version of the bill and the Commons version, the Bill received royal assent on 11 November 1999 and became an Act of Parliament.
 The Act came into force the same day.